-- Create step-by-step instructions for making breakfast, snacks, simple lunches and hot drinks.
+- Step-by-step sequencing instructions for making breakfast, snacks, simple lunches or hot drinks.

 - List the food choices available to your child for breakfast, lunch and snacks.